MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab2_ExtendwithPowerPlatform.md

 5. Select **Customer** and **UnifiedActivity**.
 Type **Customer_Measure** into the Enter custom table name box and check the corresponding box.
 Then click **Connect**.

-6. You should see three new tables listed as data soures.
+6. You should see three new tables listed as data sources.
 Congratulations!
 You have established a connection to Customer Insights within your Power App.

 ## Task 3 - Configure the Customer Search Screen